 The UnCaged Toy Piano was originally founded in 2007 by Phyllis Chen as a composition competition to expand the music for toy piano.
 The instrument has gained interest by performers, composers and artists from a large variety of artistic backgrounds.
-Given the large number of submissions received through the years, UnCaged Toy Piano became a bienniel festival that hosts three different events in New York City in December.
-The festival premieres many of these new works and curates a three-day event, showcasing other artists, performers and makers who are using toys and toy pianos to make exciting new music.
+Given the large number of submissions received through the years, UnCaged Toy Piano became a biennial festival that hosts three different events in New York City in December.
+The festival premieres many of these new works and curates a three-day event, showcasing other artists, performers and makers who are using toys and toy pianos in new music.
 The festival is greeted with great enthusiasm each time, inspiring concertgoers and performers to cross state borders and oceans to attend.
 The toy piano movement has surely begun!

 Invented in 1872, the toy piano was mostly considered an educational toy for children.
-It was not until John Cage’s seminal work, “Suite For Toy Piano” in 1947 that single-handedly turned the toy piano into a concert instrument.
+It was not until John Cage’s seminal work, Suite For Toy Piano in 1947 that single-handedly turned the toy piano into a concert instrument.
 In recent decades, a growing number of musicians and audience members have embraced this instrument for its freshness, un-assuming yet quirky quality.

 UnCaging the Toy Piano

 The toy piano quickly became an instrument that saddled between many other instruments familiar to us — it looks like a miniature full-sized “string” piano, and has the range of many electronic midi keyboards.
 As an acoustic instrument, it is made of metal rods and reminds people of a glockenspiel, xylophone, gamelan, music box, a poor man’s celesta,harp, mbira, guitar, bells, and many others.
 Through time, UnCaged Toy Piano hopes to develop idiomatic repertoire for the instrument so that it becomes its own artistic entity, giving attention to a relatively unknown instrument.